 The days of our factory floor smelling like harmful petrochemicals are over.
-Instead our shelves are stocked with environmentally friendly soy-based products and water-based inks.
-These products matched with our Reduce, Reuse, Recycle programme ensures that we have the environment at the heart of everything we do.
+Nowadays, our shelves are stocked with environmentally friendly soy-based products and water-based inks.
+These products paired with our Reduce, Reuse and Recycle mindset ensures that we have the environment at the heart of everything we do.

-We have cardboard and paper, soft plastics, and general waste bins in each of our production areas.
-In our office we have all of the above as well as a glass bin and a compost for our coffee grinds and suitable food wastes.
-We work with an awesome local company, Doubt Not Compost who collect our compost on a weekly basis and compost it at a commercial level and then sell it locally.
+We have cardboard & paper, soft plastics and general waste bins in each of our production areas.
+In our office, we have all of the above as well as a glass recycling and compost bins.
+We work with an awesome local company, Doubt Not Compost, who collect our compost on a weekly basis and compost it at a commercial level to then sell locally.

-We educate and empower our staff to make better decisions at their workplace and teach them about practices they can implement outside of The Print Room.
-When purchasing consumables, we research what is available and use the most environmentally friendly products that are available.
+We educate and empower our staff to make better decisions at their workplace and teach them about practices they can implement at home too.
+When purchasing consumables, we research what is available and use the most environmentally friendly products.

-Before we dispose of items in the right recycling bin, we try our best to find a second use for it.
+Before we look to recycle items, we try our best to find a second use for them.
 Take our apparel boxes for example.
-Instead of throwing these in the recycling and printing our own brand new boxes, we reuse the original boxes because it's what is inside them that counts, right?
-Anything that is too small for the original boxes are sent out in recycled plastic compost bags by our friends r3pack.
+Instead of throwing these in the recycling and printing our own branded boxes, we reuse the original boxes because it's what is inside them that counts, right?
+Any orders that are too small to be sent in a box are sent out in recycled plastic compost bags, made by our friends at r3pack.

-Before we print your order, we always do a test print to check the quality of the print is up to satisfaction.
-We use every last clear spot of a t-shirt and when there is no room left, and then we cut these sample tees up for clean up rags.
+Before we print your order, we always do a test print to check the quality of the print is up to standard.
+We use every last bit of clear space on damaged or faulty t-shirts for sampling and when there is no room left, we cut these sample tees up for clean up rags.

 Recently, we went one better and our sample tees were transformed into awesome reusable tote bags.
 Room 5, at Mornington School needed to create a product to sell and raise money at their school fair.
 We were stoked to be able to provide the tees for the children to cut and sew into tote bags.
 Any un-used stock that is still in good condition is donated to our local hospice.